Commit451/EasyCallback/README.md

 # EasyCallback
-Easier Retrofit callbacks
+Easier Retrofit and OkHttp callbacks

 [![Build Status](https://travis-ci.org/Commit451/EasyCallback.svg?branch=master)](https://travis-ci.org/Commit451/EasyCallback)
 [![](https://jitpack.io/v/Commit451/EasyCallback.svg)](https://jitpack.io/#Commit451/EasyCallback)

-Many times when using Retrofit, you would probably want your `!isSuccessful()` responses to just fall through into your failure case.
-That is what this do.
-It is very reminiscent of Retrofit 1.X callback days
+Many times when using Retrofit or OkHttp, you would probably want your `!isSuccessful()` responses to just fall through into your failure case.
+That is what this does for you.
+It is very reminiscent of Retrofit 1.X callback days.

 # Usage
-Usage is simple:
+Usage is simple and similar to regular Retrofit Callbacks:
 ```java
 api.getUsers().enqueue(new EasyCallback<ResponseBody>() {
     @Override